tidwall/buntdb/README.md

 })
 ```

-Getting non-existent values will case an `ErrNotFound` error.
+Getting non-existent values will cause an `ErrNotFound` error.

 ### Iterating
 All keys/value pairs are ordered in the database by the key.
 To iterate over the keys: